jbatonnet/Rinkhals/docs/docs/Rinkhals/apps-configuration.md

 !!! note "Temporary page"

-    Things will be exposed in the UI soon
+    These properties will be exposed in the UI soon

 To configure apps, use those commands in CLI (SSH):